 SUSTAIN-1 was a long-term, randomized withdrawal study to assess the efficacy of flexibly-dosed SPRAVATO+AD compared with AD+PBO in delaying relapse of depressive symptoms in patients with TRD who were stable responders and remitters after an initial 16 weeks of treatment with SPRAVATO+AD.
 Patients received treatment twice a week during the initial 4 weeks (induction phase), weekly for the next 4 weeks, and then once every 2 weeks or weekly thereafter (optimization phase was the following 12 weeks followed by the maintenance phase).

-During the double-blind period of phase 3 clinical trials of SPRAVATO in TRD,3-5,8 the proportion of patients with no suicidal ideation at baseline who went on to report suicidal ideation at any time point postbaseline was similar in the SPRAVATO+AD group and in the AD+PBO group.10 See Table: Postbaseline Reported Treatment-Emergent Suicidal Ideation (Based On C-SSRS) in Patients with No Ideation at Baseline.
+Prior to screening, between 25% and 37% of patients across phase 3 studies/treatment groups had a lifetime history of suicidal ideation, and 14% to 19% had a lifetime history of suicidal behavior.12 During the double-blind period of phase 3 clinical trials of SPRAVATO in TRD,3-5,8,9 the proportion of patients with no suicidal ideation at baseline who went on to report suicidal ideation at any time point postbaseline was similar in the SPRAVATO+AD group and in the AD+PBO group.11 See Table: Postbaseline Reported Treatment-Emergent Suicidal Ideation (Based On C-SSRS) in Patients with No Ideation at Baseline

-Postbaseline Reported Treatment-Emergent Suicidal Ideation (Based on C-SSRS) in Patients with No Ideation or Behavior at Baseline5,8-10a
+Postbaseline Reported Treatment-Emergent Suicidal Ideation (Based on C-SSRS) in Patients with No Ideation or Behavior at Baseline5,8-11a

 Study